TheLovinator1/discord-reminder-bot/README.md

   - Windows 11: <kbd>Shift</kbd> + <kbd>right-click</kbd> in the folder and Show more options and `Open PowerShell window here`
 - Install requirements:
   - `poetry install`
-    - (You may have to restart your terminal if it can't find the `poetry` command)
+    - (You may have to restart your terminal if it can't find the `poetry` command.
+Also double check that it's in your PATH.)
-- Start the bot with:
+- Start the bot:
   - `poetry run bot`
     - You can stop the bot with <kbd>Ctrl</kbd> + <kbd>c</kbd>.